Southminster Presbyterian Church is blessed with a staff of faithful and gifted individuals.

 James Peterson – Contemporary Accompanist

-Jim received his B.A. in Music from the University of Illinois at Champaign.
-He has 18 years experience as an adult choir director and has been with Southminster for two-and-a-half years.
-Jim is married to Susan Duff Peterson, Chaplain at The Moorings of Arlington Heights, and they have two dogs, Linus and Lucy.
-On Mondays, you can hear Jim play piano at Palm Court restaurant in Arlington Heights.
+Born and raised in Arlington Heights, Jim received his B.A. in music from the University of Illinois in Champaign.
+He has close to 20 years of experience working in music ministry and has been with Southminster for close to four years.
+He is a member of the praise team and is the pianist for contemporary worship.
+Jim is the owner of Hoffmann Piano Service where he has tuned pianos all over the Chicagoland area for over 14 years.
+He is also the leader of the music team for the Chicagoland Presbyterian Pilgrimage Community.
+Jim is married to Susan Duff Peterson, Chaplain at The Moorings of Arlington Heights.
+On Mondays and Saturdays you can hear Jim play piano at Palm Court restaurant in Arlington Heights.

 Dr. Keith McNabb – Organist